ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

   :align: center

 Doing so presents you with a left side menu containing links to administrative functions, of which you need to click the **Session Dashboard** link.
-Note that this is screen is also the default selection once you click the header's **ADMIN** link.
+Note that this screen is also the default selection once you click the header's **ADMIN** link.

 .. figure:: ../screenshots/admin_session_dashboard.PNG